Willow Run

-Willow Run, also known as Air Force Plant 31, was a manufacturing complex in Michigan, United States, located between Ypsilanti Township and Belleville, built by the Ford Motor Company to manufacture aircraft, especially the B-24 Liberator heavy bomber.
+Willow Run, also known as Air Force Plant 31, was a manufacturing complex in Michigan, United States, located between Ypsilanti Township and Belleville, built by the Ford Motor Company to manufacture aircraft, especially the Consolidated B-24 Liberator heavy bomber.
 Construction of the Willow Run Bomber Plant began in 1940 and was completed in 1942.

 Defense plant

 The plant began production in summer 1941; the dedication plaque is dated June 16.
 The plant initially built components.
 The aircraft manufacturer Douglas Aircraft, and the B-24's designer, Consolidated Aircraft, assembled the finished airplane.
 Remote assembly proved problematic, however, and by October 1941 Ford received permission to produce complete Liberators.
 Willow Run's Liberator assembly line ran until May 1945, building almost half of all the Liberators produced.